Kfar Dounin: History

 there also survive fragments of monolithic columns and several broken capitals, strewing the soil in several places, and especially near the Sheikh's house.'
 He estimated that the village had 350 to 400 Metawileh inhabitants.

 In 1881, the PEF's Survey of Western Palestine (SWP) described it as: "A village, built of stone, containing about 150 Metawileh, on a hill, surrounded by figs, olives, and arable land.
 The water is obtained from a spring near and cisterns in the village."

 At the beginning of March 1986 a Ghanaian soldier serving with UNIFIL was shot and injured by an Israeli soldier in Kfar Dounin.
 The Israelis had launched a search operation, the largest since their withdrawal to their security zone in June 1985, looking for two of their soldiers who had been captured.
 Two Israelis were killed in the operation.

+On 6 January 2026, two residents were killed in an Israeli drone strike.

 Demographics

 In 2014 Muslims made up 98.91% of registered voters in Kfar Dounin.
 95.83% of the voters were Shiite Muslims.
 The town has a population of about 6,000, though only 1,500 live in the village year round.